openpreserve/pagelyzer/README.md

     $ java -jar JPagelyzer.jar -get score  -url1=http://www.host.com/page1.html -url2=http://www.host.com/page2.html -cpath /my/path/ext/ex_myparams.xml

 ## Remarks:
 * Firefox driver is the default to selenium.
-For installing other browsers can reference to [2], e.g. to run pagelyzer on your chrome/chromium instance, you should install the ChromeDriver before:
+For installing other browsers please reference to [2], e.g. to run pagelyzer on your chrome/chromium instance, you should first install the ChromeDriver.
 * Download the appropriate version from http://code.google.com/p/chromedriver/downloads/list
 * Unzip it and copy it to a visible folder, e.g:
   `$ sudo cp chromedriver /usr/bin/`

-* If no granularity parameter is given, a default of 3 will be chosen.
+* If no granularity parameter is given, a default of 3 will be chosen
 * The URL's should include the http schema
 `--url=http://www.host.com ---it is ok!` `--url=host.com ---won't work!`

-* IMPORTANT: remember to set the paths in configuration files located in ext/ folder.
+* IMPORTANT: remember to set the paths in configuration files located in ext/ folder

 # External References: